marvin2k/templateSetEngine/README.md

 ## Example templateSet

-Contains a simple cmake project.
+Contains a simple CMake project.
 The generated files can then be used:

 ```bash
 mkdir outdir/build